UM-A2SRL/AePW3-LDWG/README.md

 ## Riso and Cesnik, AIAA SciTech Forum, 2022

+The results reported in this paper have been published in an extended and revised form in Riso and Cesnik, Journal of Aircraft, 2023.
+You may want to refer to that paper for the most up-to-date and extensive set of results.

 * `01_Modal_Undeformed`: Modal results in undeformed shape
 * `02_Modal_Gravity`: Modal results in statically deformed shape under self weight
 * `03_Static_Bending`: Static bending results due to a tip mass at the midchord point